ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2026-05-25-on-what-it-takes.md

 In addition, our compute situation (for both development and deployment) leaves a lot to be desired.
 We lack compute infrastructure to train LLMs and our internet and technology penetration is below our other ASEAN neighbors.

+I argue that a good way to proceed is similar to how we approached the jeepney: taking these innovations and adapting them into our local contexts through ingenuity and resourcefulness.